 The System Architecture defines the information systems, at the team level, in terms of the sub-system components and their relationships with all internal and external systems and data sources.
-System architecture covers the particular Team’s applications, data, and technology, and typically referred to as the Software Architecture
+System architecture covers the particular Team’s applications, data, and technology, typically referred to as the Software Architecture.

 The SAM Misalignment Gap

 SAM misalignment is the inability of the company to align the business and technology activities effectively successfully.
 This condition results from the joint breakdown of business and IT executives’ oversight and decision-making in effectively ‘bridging the Business-IT Strategic gap.’
 Mitigation of misalignment conditions includes gaining an understanding and appreciation of the variances in objectives and goals, culture, incentives, and familiarity with both the business and IT groups’ body of practice knowledge.’

 The misalignment gap is the degree to which corporate IT initiatives diverge from business strategies.
 In simple terms, alignment aims to reduce the ‘gap’ and eliminate it over time.
 Misalignment of a company’s business and IT unit strategies are typically a result of common issues, including:

 - Business and IT employees are not continually engaged in necessary and meaningful cross-domain communications and decision-making.

 - Business and IT employees lacking a genuine commitment to ensuring strategic alignment success.

 - IT executives not included as full participants in the enterprise strategic planning process.